csiro-data-school/regex/_episodes/04-egrep-charclasses.md

 >
 > Why would you write `[[:digit:]]` instead of writing `[0-9]`?
 Or `[[:upper:]]` instead
 > of `[A-Z]`?
 In general for our use there's little difference other than readability/style.
-> The difference comes if you need to make things more universal.
-Our numbers and alphabet
+> The difference comes if you need to make things more universal, as Arabic-numerals are not the
+> only number system in use around the world and the 26-letter English alphabet is not
-> aren't the only script in use around the world.
-So while `[0-9]` will always just be those
+> the only writing system.
+So, for example, while `[0-9]` will always just be those
 > specific 10 characters, `[[:digit:]]` may have alternate numeric systems encoded.
+{: .callout}